ooghry/TCPDF-Persian-Farsi-font/README.md

 TCPDF-Persian-Farsi-font
 ========================

-4 popular Persian/Farsi font for use with TCPDF
+i'm not create this font,B-Series font compatible with TCPDF when use Persian/Farsi character,IR-Series font compatible with TCPDF when use English character. i merge B with IR fonts :)